Quantile based modelling of diurnal temperature range with the five-parameter lambda distribution: Simulation study

 \subsection{Results}

 Table~\ref{tab:univariate-simulation} displays the skill score, MSE and computation time for all methods.
-As \(n\) grows, the computation time for the maximum likelihood and starship methods grows considerably faster than the time for the method of quantiles.
-This is due to the fact that the method of quantiles is based solely on closed-form expressions, while the other two methods require numerical estimation of the likelihood or distribution function of the FPLD.
+As \(n\) grows, the computation times for the maximum likelihood and starship methods grow considerably faster than the time for the method of quantiles.
+This happens because the method of quantiles is based solely on analytical expressions, while the other two methods require numerical estimation of the likelihood or distribution function of the FPL distribution.
 The method of quantiles has a worse skill score for small to medium sample sizes and a slightly better skill score for large sample sizes, whereas the starship method attains the worst skill score for large sample sizes.
-Interestingly, the method of quantiles fails to recover the correct FPLD parameters, and has a much larger MSE than the other two methods.
-This demonstrates the flexibility of the FPLD, as we are able to achieve a better CRPS using the ``wrong'' parameter estimates.
+Interestingly, the method of quantiles fails to recover the correct FPL parameters, and has a much larger MSE than the other two methods.
+This demonstrates the flexibility of the FPL distribution, as we are able to achieve a better CRPS using the ``wrong'' parameter estimates.
 A closer examination of the estimated parameters finds that the large increase in MSE is caused almost solely by too large estimates of \(\lambda_4\) and \(\lambda_5\).
-In some situations it seems that a large increase in \(\lambda_4\) combined with a decrease in \(\lambda_3\) yields almost no change in the overall shape of the FPLD.
+In some situations it seems that a large increase in \(\lambda_4\) combined with a decrease in \(\lambda_3\) yields almost no change in the overall shape of the FPL distribution.
 This makes sense, as increasing \(\lambda_4\) leads to a thinner left tail, while decreasing \(\lambda_3\) places more weight on the left tail.
 Similarly, a large increase in \(\lambda_5\) can be mitigated by increasing \(\lambda_3\).
-When modelling diurnal temperature range, model fit is much more important than parameter recovery, as the FPLD model is merely an assumption, and possibly not the true underlying distribution of diurnal temperature range.
+When modelling diurnal temperature range, model fit is much more important than parameter recovery, as the FPL model is merely an assumption, and possibly not the true underlying distribution of diurnal temperature range.
 Thus, the low skill score and fast computation times of the method of quantiles for large sample sizes make up for the fact that we seem to lose the ability to always recover the true parameters.